bjornharrtell/jsts/foss4g/2016/jsts.md

 ```

 Note:
-At beta 4 I was able to reduce the number of wrapper functions.
+At beta 4 I was able to reduce the number of wrapper functions, but it still has the overloaded inner function.
+I never managed to work that out for more complex cases, especially for derived classes that calls a superclass constructor.

 <!-- -- data-transition="fade" -->